Table of Contents:

 General Overview

 This is the final assessment that needs to be completed before users are able to receive their live HMIS credentials and enter data for their agency's project.
-Users that require Coordinated Entry 1474 access must complete the Housing Resource Specialist training in addition to or instead of, depending on need.

 In this session, users will be provided sample client documents, in which they will choose ONE scenario that matches the project-specific course taken and the project they will be entering clients in.
 Using the information about the sample client, they will be expected to complete a full client record in the training site.